Acceleration of cosmic rays in presence of magnetohydrodynamic fluctuations at small scales: Transport coefficients and

 \subsection{Pitch-angle diffusion coefficient $\left(D_{\mu\mu}\right)$}

 Similar to Eq.~(\ref{eq:xi}), we define another dimensionless pitch-angle averaged diffusion coefficient $\chi$ as:

 with $D_{\mu \mu}$ being calculated by numerically integrating Eq.~(\ref{eq:dmumu}) for the region of $x$ satisfying Eq.~(\ref{eq:solutionx}).
-In Fig.~\ref{fig:pitch_angle}, we plot $\chi$ for different values of $m'\,,\beta_{A}\, \text{and}\, \sigma$
+In Fig.~\ref{fig:pitch_angle}, we plot $\chi$ for different values of $m'\,,\beta_{A},\, B_{0}\, \text{and}\, \sigma$

 All the plots exhibit an inverse power-law trend with Lorentz factor $\gamma$ of the cosmic rays.
 For all the cases in the figure, we find the same power-law index of $-8/3$.
-In the left panel of the figure, the plots are shown for constant $m'\,\text{and}\,\sigma$ but varying $\beta_{A}$.
+In {panel (a)} of the figure, the plots are shown for constant {$m',\,B_{0}\,\text{and}\,\sigma$} but varying $\beta_{A}$.
 The curves can be observed to almost overlap for different $\beta_{A}$, indicating that $\chi$ has a very weak dependency on the velocity of the Alfv\'{e}n waves.
-In the middle panel, the form of $\chi$ has been shown for different $m'$ values while $\beta_{A}\,\text{and}\,\sigma$ are kept constant.
+In {panel (b)}, the form of $\chi$ has been shown for different $m'$ values while $B_{0},\,\beta_{A}\,\text{and}\,\sigma$ are kept constant.
 Similar to $\xi$, here also we observe decrease in $\chi$ with increasing $m'$.
-In the right panel of the figure we show the plots for different values of $\sigma$.
+In {panel (c)} of the figure we show the plots for different values of $\sigma$.
 We find that $\chi$ increases with $\sigma$, which is expected as larger $\sigma$ consequently implies that more number of waves are interacting with the charged particles.
-This results in more efficient diffusion.
+This results in more efficient diffusion. {In the rightmost panel, we plot the variation of $\chi$ with the Lorentz factor $\gamma$ for different magnetic field values, $B_{0}$.
+Similar to $\xi$, we can observe the increase in the diffusion coefficient with increasing magnetic field.}